joelesdar/joelesdar/README.md

 </ul>

 <h3>Push Protocol</h3>
-- I was in charge of making the official Push Protocol website a multi-language application, making the site available in Spanish and Hindi:
+<li>I was in charge of making the official Push Protocol website a multi-language application, making the site available in Spanish and Hindi:</li>
 <a href="https://push.org/">push.org</a>

 <h2>⚒️ Some of my projects</h2>